 2. Fine Artists can reach a worldwide market at the click of a button

 This doesn’t mean that making a living in these fields is easy.
 Competition remains tough, with an oversupply of those wishing to work in a creative field.
 Success will always require skill, commitment, dedication and good business sense.
 Nonetheless, the playing field has been levelled.
 A multitude of individuals are able to make their living in creative ways that were previously rarely possible.
-Creators of original content now have the upper hand.
+Creators of original content often have the upper hand.

 3. High school students can achieve RECOGNITION while studying